OpenNTI/nti.webhooks/docs/index.rst

            have an example with static subscriptions).
 Maybe triggering on a different event type would be good too.
 .. todo::  Add test to add new subscription when manager already exists.
 .. todo::  API for deleting subscriptions.
+Probably done by finding
+           all subscriptions for a resource/principal.
 .. todo::  Auto-deactivate subscriptions after: not finding principals, number of failed deliveries, etc.
 .. todo::  Auto-copy principal from interaction when none is given.
 .. todo::  What about using nti.externalizations (?) "find primary interface"